5tefan/ncagg/README.md

 ```

 Notes:

  - DST is the filename for the output aggregation and should not already exist.
  - SRC is a list of files to aggregate.
  - -u should specify an Unlimited Dimension Configuration.
 See below for details.
  - Taking tens of minutes for a day is normal, a progress bar will indicate time remaining.

+In addition, command line interfaces customized for NCEI systems are available:

+ - Specific to the aggregation workspace - see [ncei-l1b-cli](ncei-l1b-cli.md)
+ - Specific to the spades mounts - see [ncei-spades-cli](ncei-spades-cli.md)

 ## High level overview